Skip to content

-The browser navigation arrow buttons are used to navigate between the browsing session pages.
+The browser navigation arrow buttons navigate between the browsing session pages.
 However, the backward navigation is being hijacked or redirected to the website’s homepage instead of the previous page, causing severe accessibility issues.
-We can stop the back button redirection by enabling the pop-up and redirection blocker.

-Back button Hijack Works
+How Back button Hijack Works?

 Note: This section has technical details of the issue; you can skip to the next section if you’re uninterested.